fdurant/fdurant_github_io_source/_posts/blog/2018-05-21-the-more-things-change.md

 job][sexiestjob], remember &mdash; just 5 years ago.
 And if you believe the newspapers, the age of artificial intelligence has now finally arrived.
-With &mdash; would you believe it &mdash; the [chatbot][chatbots] aka conversational interface as one of their poster children.
+With &mdash; would you believe it &mdash; the [chatbot][chatbots] aka conversational interface as one of its poster children.

 Back to Google.
 Looking around in their classroom, I seemed to be the only attendee older than 35.
 By a wide margin, I must admit.
 Logically, most of the